Although many locally still can’t afford to buy a house, gap between buying, renting narrows

 They both love their jobs, but buying a house requires them to earn much more income no matter how low interest rates go.

-Real estate agent Erika Rendino, who co-owns Re/Max Marketplace in Cotati with her husband David Rendino, agrees that the closing gap between the costs of renting and buying primarily benefits those who already were in the market to buy.
+Real estate agent Erika Rendino, who co-owns Re/Max Marketplace in Cotati with her husband, David, agrees that the closing gap between the costs of renting and buying primarily benefits those who already were in the market to buy.

 “I don’t see that many new buyers,” she said.
 “When interest rates come down, it might mean $100 or $200 less a month for the monthly mortgage payment, but there’s nothing out there for $300,000.
-Those people are out, it doesn’t matter if the interest rates are 2 percent.”
+Those people are out, it doesn’t matter if the interest rates are 2%.”

 Comparing costs to buy or rent a home in Sonoma County